 The proposed survey area will extend from Eastern Bering Sea shelf from north of Port Moller, Alaska to Cape Navarin area, Russia.

 Participating Institutions include: Alaska Fisheries Science Center, Seattle, WA; Pacific Fisheries Research Institute (TINRO-Center), Vladivostok, Russia; Stony Brook University, Stony Brook, NY; and the University of New Hampshire, Durham, NH.

 Biennial Aleutian Islands Bottom Trawl Survey

 On this survey, extending from June 1 to August 12, scientists continue periodic assessments of Aleutian Islands groundfish and crab stocks to learn more about their health, abundance, and distribution.

 "Typically about half of the total research catch is comprised of commercially important Pacific cod, Atka mackerel, and Pacific ocean perch," said Wayne Palsson, chief scientist for the survey.
 These species tend to occur in different locations along the Aleutian Island chain.
 Cod are most abundant in the eastern and central Aleutians, while Pacific ocean perch and Atka mackerel are most abundant in the central and western Aleutians.
-But the waters around the Aleutians are host to a diverse fauna of other fishes and invertebrates and we are still discovering new species during our surveys".
+But the waters around the Aleutians are host to a diverse fauna of other fish and invertebrates and we are still discovering new species during our surveys".